dashxhq/dashx-android/README.md

 ## Install

-- Add jitpack repository in your `settings.gradle`
+- Add maven repository in your `settings.gradle`

 ```groovy
 dependencyResolutionManagement {